-The mission of The Program to Advance Breastfeeding and Reproductive Health is to advance the health, wellness and quality of life of breastfeeding mothers through research, dissemination and community-engagement.
+Advance the health, wellness and quality of life of breastfeeding women and mothers through research, dissemination and community-engagement.

 Program Director and History

 The Program Director is Paige Hall Smith, CWHW Program Director.
 Dr. Smith is a native North Carolinian having received her undergraduate degree from Davidson College and her MSPH and PhD from the School of Public Health at UNC Chapel Hill.
 She also completed the North Carolina Lactation Educator Program.

 For the first part of her research career Dr.Smith focused attention on understanding and preventing violence against women.
 She currently participates in partnerships at the national, state and local levels that seek to prevent and respond to gender-based violence.